Correlation Between Weitz Balanced and The Emerging

 Strong

-Over the last 90 days The Emerging Markets has generated negative risk-adjusted returns adding no value to fund investors.
-In spite of fairly strong primary indicators, Emerging Markets is not utilizing all of its potentials.
+Compared to the overall equity markets, risk-adjusted returns on investments in The Emerging Markets are ranked lower than 5 (%) of all funds and portfolios of funds over the last 90 days.
+In spite of fairly strong primary indicators, The Emerging is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Predicted Return Density